AlexanderGS0x/Blockchain-Developer-Bootcamp-Final-Project/README.md

 # blockchain-developer-bootcamp-final-project
-NFT MArketplace with a feature to mint NFTs
+NFT Marketplace with a feature to mint NFTs